Finding Help and Support

 Learn how to write the perfect application, redhot resumes and hone those interview skills to help you land the job you want with the Western Careers team.

-Your Academic Course Advisor can give you advice about the flexible study options available to you and how they’ll effect your time at uni.
-You can find our Academic Course Advisor on your course page in the Handbook.
+Your Academic Program Advisor can give you advice about the flexible study options available to you and how they’ll effect your time at uni.
+You can find our Academic Program Advisor on your program page in the Handbook.

 Plan for the Future